Honesty, humanity, good faith, are purely private virtues. Kings should have no rule but their own whim.

-When you're tired of scrolling living idiots.
+When you're tired of listening to living idiots.

 4th century BC